tusen-ai/naive-ui/demo/pages/docs/customize-theme/enUS/index.md

 # Customizing theme

-Naive-ui provide `n-config-provider` to customize the theme.
+Naive-ui provides `n-config-provider` to customize the theme.

-By default all the component is light themed, without any configuration.
+By default all of the components are light themed, without any configuration.

-Learn more about `n-config-provider`, see [Config Provider](../components/config-provider).
+To learn more about `n-config-provider`, see [Config Provider](../components/config-provider).

 ## Use dark theme